aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     A `SyntaxError` occurs when Python cannot understand your code.

-    Python could not understand the code the file 'TESTS:\syntax\raise_syntax_error37.py'.
+    Python could not understand the code in the file 'TESTS:\syntax\raise_syntax_error37.py'
-    It reached the end of the file and expected more content.
+    beyond the location indicated below by --> and ^.

         5:     return [1, 2, 3,
         6:
         7: print(foo())
+    --> 8:
+           ^

     Likely cause based on the information given by Python:
         Python tells us that it reached the end of the file